 If you do end up in Pinterest jail (this has happened to me once) you just need to email Pinterest and explain you’re not a spammer and to please reinstate your account.

-How I use Tailwind for Pinterest in 2019
+How I use Tailwind for Pinterest

 Tailwind really deserves its own section, because there are many things you can do with this sceduling app to increase your Pinterest traffic.